Bias-inducing geometries: an exactly solvable data model with fairness implications: Replica analysis

-In the T-M model, the label distribution is non-trivially dependent on the mutual alignment of the shift vector $\boldsymbol{v}$, determining the means of the two Gaussians in the input mixture, and the two teacher vectors $\boldsymbol{T}_{1,2}$.
-As in most problems in high-dimension, we are allowed to fix a Gauge for one of these vectors (compatible with its distribution), since an average over all its possible realisations would just record the same contribution from each one of them.
-In this case, for simplicity, we choose $\boldsymbol{v}=\mathbb{I}$ to be a vector with all entries equal to $1$ (this is still a vector on a sphere of radius $N$).
-Once this degree of freedom is fixed, the invariance is resolved so we still need to account for the average over the remaining vectors.
+In the T-M model, the label distribution is non-trivially dependent on the mutual alignment of the shift vector $\boldsymbol{v}$, determining the means of the two Gaussians in the input mixture, and the two teacher vectors $\boldsymbol{W}_T^{\pm}$.
+Since we are allowed to fix a Gauge for one of these vectors (compatible with its distribution), we choose for simplicity $\boldsymbol{v}=\boldsymbol{1}$ to be a vector with all entries equal to $1$ (still normalized on the sphere of radius $d$).
+We define the teacher partition function: